-‘The Copycat Game’ is essentially a ‘no-losers’ version of “Follow the Leader” designed to improve toddlers’ motor skills, test their ability to follow directions and, if done correctly, wear them completely out.
+‘The Copycat Game’ is essentially a ‘no-losers’ version of “Follow the Leader” designed to improve’ motor skills, test kid’s ability to follow directions and, if done correctly, wear them completely out.
 I stumbled onto the idea while doing some basic stretches after a run.
 When my daughter came over and started mimicking each stretch I was doing, I wanted to see how long I could keep up her parroting act.
-Fifteen minutes later, my heart rate was climbing again, and my inexhaustible toddler was noticeably gassed.
-It’s a fun activity that can be played indoors or out and with as few as two people (parent and toddler) or as many as a big group.
+Fifteen minutes later, my heart rate was climbing again, and my inexhaustible child was noticeably gassed.
+It’s a fun activity that can be played indoors or out and with as few as two people (parent and child) or as many as a big group.

-Prep Time: 5 minutes, or however long it takes you to create a pattern of movements that will keep your toddler occupied.
+Prep Time: 5 minutes, or however long it takes you to create a pattern of movements that will keep your kid occupied.

 Entertainment Time: 15-20 minutes

-Energy Expended by Child: Moderate to intense physical, depending on the skill and creativity of the parent and the attention span of the toddler.
+Energy Expended by Child: Moderate to intense physical, depending on the skill and creativity of the parent and the attention span of the kid.

 What You Need:

-- A clear area large enough for both you and your toddler to move around freely.
+- A clear area large enough for both you and your kid to move around freely.

 - (Optional) Any objects that will make it easier for a little person to mimic you/extend the game.
 Think chairs (walk around in a circle, stand up/sit down), pots, pans, and spoons (to bang on like drums), a blanket (to shake out or throw over your head).